Resident Evil – Code: Veronica: Legacy

 Aaron Boehm of Bloody Disgusting described the game as one of its era's most memorable survival horror games.
 Game Informer ranked Code: Veronica as 69th in their "Top 100 Games of All Time" in 2001, while GamesRadar+ named it the 14th-best Dreamcast game of all time.

 The story in Code: Veronica has been adapted into other works.
 Resident Evil Survivor 2 – Code: Veronica (2001) for Naomi-based arcades and PlayStation 2 follows the story of Code: Veronica from a first-person view with light gun shooter-style gameplay.
 Similarly, another light gun game, Resident Evil: The Darkside Chronicles (2009) was released for the Wii and features sequences set in Code: Veronica along with Resident Evil 2.
 As with previous Resident Evil games, the story was adapted into a novel written by S. D. Perry.
 Also, a miniseries comic was published by DC Comics.

+Remake

-A demo version of a fan remake of the game was released in 2021.
+In the years following its release, requests for a remake of Code: Veronica ranked highly in fan polls and from publications including IGN.
+A demo of a fan remake was released in 2021.
 The project was shut down by Capcom in 2022.
-Code: Veronica has been identified as a suitable candidate for a remake in fan polls and by IGN.
+Capcom announced a full remake, Resident Evil Veronica, at Summer Game Fest on June 5, 2026.
+It is scheduled for release in 2027 for Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.